• Home

 Why are balance exercises so important?

-When your balance is steady, you are able to hold your body’s position as long as needed, whether you’re bounding from one leg to the other running or playing sports, or simply sitting on the edge of a chair.
+When your balance is steady, you are able to hold your body’s position for as long as needed, whether you’re bounding from one leg to the other, running or playing sports, or simply sitting on the edge of a chair.
 A good way to assess your balance is by lifting one of your feet off the ground to see how long you can stand on the other without wobbling.
 It’s not always easy.

 You may think you’re off the hook if you frequently walk, run, or play sports, but chances are you aren’t giving balance exercises the focus they deserve.
 Most exercises offer plenty of benefits, but they often lack the core-body movements you need to build balance, mobility, flexibility, and strength.